Can You Use a Credit Card on Venmo?

 Keep in mind that tiered rewards are based on merchant categories.
 For example, your rewards program might dictate that in order to earn higher rewards on dining purchases, the transaction must come through with a merchant category code (MCC) tied to restaurants or eating places.
 The merchant category on Venmo purchases may not come through with dining-related MCCs, meaning you may not earn the maximum amount of rewards.
-In that case you might just want to use your physical credit card, but having it at the ready on Venmo could come in handy.
+In that case, you might just want to use your physical credit card, but having it at the ready on Venmo could come in handy.

 Make sure the card you add to your account has enough available credit for the types of transactions you’ll make so you’ll avoid denied transactions or penalties for exceeding your credit limit.

 Since credit cards have stronger fraud protection than debit cards and bank accounts, using your credit card can be more secure than using a debit card on Venmo.
 Credit cards often have zero fraud liability which prevents you from being accountable for unauthorized purchases made to your card.
-Adding a PIN to your Venmo account can also make your account more secure.
+Adding a PIN to your Venmo account also can make your account more secure.

 Venmo encrypts all information on your account, but it also states on its website that it is intended to be used as a means of transferring money to people you know.
 Payments to people you do not know or businesses you are not familiar with are discouraged.

 Zelle.
 "Frequently Asked Questions."
 Accessed Feb.
 14, 2020.

 Venmo.
 "Make and Share Payments."
 Accessed Feb.
 14, 2020.

 Venmo.
 "The Fun and Easy Way to Send, Spend, and Receive Money."
 Accessed Feb.
 14, 2020.